deeplearning4j/deeplearning4j/programmingguide/07_nlp.md

 ### Sentence Iterators

-A sentence iterator is used to iterate over a corpus, which is a collection of written texts in order to create a list of documents, such as tweets or newspapers.
+A sentence iterator is used to iterate over a corpus, a collection of written texts, in order to create a list of documents, such as Tweets or newspapers.
 The purpose of a sentence iterator is to divide the corpus into processable bits and feed text piece by piece to neural networks in the form of vectors.
 They are used in both [Word2Vec](#word2vec) and [Bag of Words](#bag) models.
 Below is an example of a sentence iterator that assumes each line in the file is a sentence.

 ```
 SentenceIterator iter = new LineSentenceIterator(new File("your file"));
 ```

-It is possible to also create a sentence iterator that iterates over multiple files.
-An example of this is shown below.
+It is also possible to create a sentence iterator that iterates over multiple files (see example below).
 This iterator will parse all the files in the directory line by line and return sentences from each file.

 ```
 SentenceIterator iter = new FileSentenceIterator(new File("your directory"));
 ```

 For more complex uses, we recommend the [UimaSentenceIterator](https://deeplearning4j.org/doc/org/deeplearning4j/text/sentenceiterator/UimaSentenceIterator.html), which can be used for tokenization, part-of-speech tagging, and more.
-The UimaSentenceIterator iterates over a set of files and can segment sentences.
-We show how to create a UimaSentenceIterator below.
+The `UimaSentenceIterator` iterates over a set of files and can segment sentences.
+We show how to create a `UimaSentenceIterator` below.

 ```
 SentenceIterator iter = UimaSentenceIterator.create("path/to/your/text/documents");